 The Fifth Kingdom - Chapter 3 B

-Basic features Although the class Zygomycetes contains only about 1% of the known species of fungi, its members are distinctive, and some of them are common, successful, fast-growing, primary colonizers of substrates containing accessible carbon sources like sugar or starch.
+Basic features Although this assemblage contains only about 1% of the known species of fungi, its members are distinctive, and some of them are common, successful, fast-growing, primary colonizers of substrates containing accessible carbon sources like sugar or starch.
 Others are specialized parasites.

 Zygosporangia The name of the class is derived from

 the way in which they reproduce sexually by the physical blending - fusion or

 for a yoke or joining.
 The gametangia arise from hyphae of a single mycelium in

 species, or from different but sexually compatible mycelia in heterothallic

 species.
 Zygosporangia usually develop thick walls, and act as resting spores.